discourse-lab/arg-essays-semantic-types/README.md

 # Semantic Argument Types in Persuasive Essays

-This repo will contain our annotations of semantic argument types for the Argument Annotated Essays corpus.
-In addition we will provide the annotation guidelines.
-The repo will be filled shortly.
+This repo contains our annotations of semantic argument types for the Argument Annotated Essays (AAE) corpus (Stab & Gurevych 2017).
+In addition we provide the annotation guidelines.
+As we are not allowed to share the original component annotations from Stab & Gurevych 2017, these need to be reconstructed from our annotations and/or the AAE corpus.

 ## Paper

 ```
 Robin Schaefer, René Knaebel and Manfred Stede.
 Towards Fine-Grained Argumentation Strategy Analysis in Persuasive Essays.
 In Proceedings of the 10th Workshop on Argument Mining (at EMNLP 2023).
 Singapore, 2023.
-To appear.
 ```

 ## License